junquant/mlproject/report/report.md

 ---

-### PCA
+#### PCA

 PCA was conducted on the dataset to reduce dimensionality and the 2 variables `subject` and `activity_id` were concatenated into one target variable `subj_activity` for easier visualisation.

 ![PCA Table](../exploration/pca_table.png)

-** First Principal Component (PC1) **
+**First Principal Component (PC1)**

 PC1 has a strongest correlation with `chest_temp_c` (negative), `hand_temp_c` (negative), and `ankle_temp_c` (negative).

 ![Top 2 Principal Components](../plots/pca_2components.png)
 ![Top 3 Principal Components](../plots/pca_3components.png)
 ![Scree Plot](../plots/screeplot.png)

 ## Model Comparison

 Given the classification problems and methodologies.
-We used several models to classify the dataset.
+We used several models to classify the data set.
 In choosing the best model, we applied the following criteria:

 * Accuracy: Number of correctly predicted classes over total number of actual classes.
 * Computational Complexity: The amount of time taken, or estimated amount of time taken if not successfully run, was used as a proxy.